wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/expedited-virgin-joomla.md

 --------------------------------

-To keep this as simple as possible, I have missed out the SMTP credentials, but, you can find out more about them [here](../../../doco/AgileToolkitDeployment/DeployingSMTPService.md).
+To keep this as simple as possible, I have missed out the SMTP credentials.
 If you wish to include SMTP credentials you will need to have a service offering set up with either sendpulse, mailjet or AWS SES.

 So, that should be all the core credentials that I need to make a deployment.
 I can save my text file now (and keep it secure) because I might want to use these credentials again for other deployments or redeployments.